-I was fortunate to be contacted by the estate of the individual that purchased the flatware directly from the veteran, Donald Grey Brownlow.
-It came to me with the original signed/sealed letter of provenance, from Brownlow, stating that the three informal pieces were acquired from the Brown House, the national headquarters of the National Socialist German Worker’s Party, and eight formal pieces from the Hitler’s home in Obersalzberg, in May of 1945.
+I was fortunate to be approached by the estate of the individual who had purchased the flatware directly from the veteran, Donald Grey Brownlow.
+The set arrived with the original signed and sealed letter of provenance from Brownlow, which details that the three informal pieces were sourced from the Brown House, the national headquarters of the National Socialist German Workers’ Party, while the eight formal pieces were acquired from Hitler’s residence in Obersalzberg in May of 1945.

 Adolf Hitler Silverware Adolf Hitler Silverware Adolf Hitler Silverware